 Beyond the financial impact of these tactics, it's also important to consider what effect these ads can have on a company's brand.
 With messaging being left in the hands of many autonomous referrers, each with their own set of incentives, there are many opportunities for inconsistent or even deliberately misleading communication.

-In other cases, we found ads quoting deeper discounts than were actually available.
+In some cases, we found ads quoting deeper discounts than were actually available.
 For the prospective customer, this is not a great experience.
 Furthermore, even when such discounts are accurate, they can create an unrealistic expectation that a customer will never have to pay full price with that brand or the impression that the brand is a "discount brand."
 Such perceptions can certainly harm a brand—particularly when the brand has no knowledge that these perceptions are being created.

 How Common Is This Problem?